JuliaDynamics/TransitionsInTimeseries.jl/docs/src/examples/linear_vs_doublewell.md

 for j in 1:nx
     lines!(axs[1][j], t, X[j, :], label = L"data $\,$")
     ylims!(axs[1][j], (-1.2, 1.5))
+end
 fig
 ```

 ## Smoothing and de-trending

 Critical slowing down is possibly observed in the response of the system to noise.
 To study this without taking the slower, deterministic dynamic into account, the time series is filtered.
 Here some of the many options are:

 1. Take a moving average.